Arnav1145/ETG-Skill-India---Inventory-Management-System/README.md

 ## Features

 This contains the program for running the IMS can do the following few things in the Inventory:
-i.
-Add a new item to the record.json file from which all the data are fetched ii.Remove an item from record.json iii.Edit specifics about an item for updating it. iv.Lists all the items in the record.json file. v.Inquire about an item,i.e, to get all the info about it vi.Purchase an item,i.e., add to cart vii.Checkout from the cart viii.Lists all the tems added to the cart ix.Show total sale of today from sale.json file x.remove an item from the cart xi.See all the options again xii.Exit the IMS
+1. Add a new item to the record.json file from which all the data are fetched
+2. Remove an item from record.json
+3. Edit specifics about an item for updating it.
+4. Lists all the items in the record.json file.
+5. Inquire about an item,i.e, to get all the info about it
+6. Purchase an item,i.e., add to cart
+7. Checkout from the cart
+8. Lists all the tems added to the cart
+9. Show total sale of today from sale.json file
+10. remove an item from the cart
+11. See all the options again
+12. Exit the IMS

 This also tells us how to write data or update data in a json file in real time using json library.

 ## Product features - record.json
 It contains following attributes as features:
-Product Id
+1. Product Id
-Product Name,
+2. Product Name,
-Price,
+3. Price,
-Manufacturer,
+4. Manufacturer,
-Manufacturing Date,
+5. Manufacturing Date,
-Quantity in stock
+6. Quantity in stock

 ## Sales features - sales.json
 It contains following attributes as features:
-Transaction Id
+1. Transaction Id
-Product Id
+2. Product Id
-Product Name,
+3. Product Name,
-Price,
+5. Price,
-Manufacturer,
+6. Manufacturer,
-Manufacturing Date,
+7. Manufacturing Date,
-Quantity in stock
+8. Quantity in stock
-Time of purchase for each product
+9. Time of purchase for each product

 Thanks for Reading